Skip to main content

 Lower sound quality

-Normally, more premium headphones aren’t having the same issues, or at least not to the same extend.
-Nevertheless, audiophiles still like to avoid using active noise cancellation technology when listening to music.
+Normally, more premium headphones aren’t having the same issues, or at least not to the same extent.
+Nevertheless, audiophiles still like to avoid using active noise-cancellation technology when listening to music.

 Noise-cancellation needs power